codecalypse/ruetris_models/README.md

-# ruetris_models
+# ruetris_results
-results from the master thesis
+In this repository are the result-files of my master thesis: